 Director and Deputy Director

-Keith Hermann, Director of Employability & Careers
+Keith Herrmann, Director of Employability & Careers

 Keith leads the Directorate of Employability and has a university-wide remit as strategic lead on employability, careers and the university’s renowned student placement programme.
 He works extensively with the academic community to ensure employability is a core element of the student learning journey.